 This gives a full understanding of the situation, so we can respond quickly and effectively.

 What happens if you contact the MASH?

-We take any concern that a child or adult at risk is being harmed, abused or neglected seriously.
+We take any concern that a child or adult at risk is being harmed, abused, or seriously neglected.

-If there is a concern that someone is suffering, or is at risk of suffering, significant harm this will be assessed by social services.
+If there is a concern that someone is suffering significant harm, or is at risk of suffering significant harm, this will be assessed by social services.
 Information may be shared between organisations in the MASH to inform this assessment, and to help decide what action needs to be taken.

 Children and Young People with mental health difficulties

 The MASH is the point of access in Oldham for services for children and young people with mental health difficulties.

 This includes early intervention and prevention services delivered by MIND and specialist mental health services delivered by Healthy Young Minds Oldham (formerly Child and Adolescent Mental Health Services – CAMHS).

 If you suspect a person is at immediate risk of harm, call 999 and speak to the police.